Learning Leadership Portfolio

 The Problem

-Learning resources existed but were scattered — some in the LMS, some in email, some in SharePoint folders nobody could find.
-Employees didn't know what was available to them.
+Resources existed but were scattered — LMS, email, SharePoint folders nobody could find.
+Employees didn't know what was available.
 Managers didn't know what to recommend.
-The result was that learning felt like something that happened to people, not something they could pursue on their own.
+Learning felt like something that happened to people, not something they could pursue.

-I designed and built the enterprise Learning Hub on SharePoint — a central destination that organizes every learning resource by purpose and audience.
-The hub distinguishes between external platforms (LinkedIn Learning, BAI Compliance, KnowBe4) and internal resources (career mapping, leadership tools, financial wellness philosophy, staff readiness toolkit), and presents them in a way that employees can actually navigate.
+I built a central Learning Hub — one destination that organizes every resource by purpose and audience, distinguishing between external platforms and internal tools in a way people can actually navigate.

-The architecture was intentional: "Choose Your Path" puts the learner in the driver's seat.
-News from L&D surfaces at the top.
-The page is maintained actively — it's a living resource, not a one-time launch.
+The architecture was intentional.
+"Choose Your Path" puts the learner in the driver's seat.
+It's maintained actively — a living resource, not a one-time launch.

 Available Learning Pathways